Estimated reading time: 10 minutes

 Bake with Love

-Don’t let the costs of baking hold you back from creating Christmas cookies in your kitchen.
+Don’t let baking costs prevent creating Christmas cookies in your kitchen.

-No matter what your budget is there are always ways to find cheap ingredients if you keep an eye out throughout the year.
+No matter your budget, there are always ways to find cheap ingredients if you keep an eye out throughout the year.

 What are some of your budget-friendly Christmas Cookies to bake?